oldgerman/FUSB302B-Breakout/README.md

 ### Can I run this code on Arduino uno, nano, micro or leonardo?

-No, they don't have enough SRAM(only 2KB)，It is recommended to use a processor with SRAM of 4KB and above，
+No, they don't have enough SRAM(only 2KB)，It is recommended to use a processor with SRAM of 4KB and above

 ### How can I run this code with stm32 on arduino ide？